hola/challenge_word_classifier/blog/05-final-standings.md

 As promised, here are the final standings, with participants' names instead of submission IDs.
 Congratulations to the winners!

+See also the [Russian version](https://habrahabr.ru/company/hola/blog/303660/) of this page.

 The jury is still out on who is going to receive the special prizes.
 Stay tuned for our follow-up post about the solutions that learn.

 ## Final standings